reubano/reubano.github.com/source/contact.md

   - event date(s)
   - desired topic
-  - speaking format (training, tutorial, workshop, talk, keynote, etc.)
+  - desired format (training, tutorial, workshop, talk, keynote, etc.)

-I can usually accommodate non-profit events for free, provided that my travel (flights and transportation), accommodation (hotel/host), and conference ticket are covered.
+I can usually accommodate non-profit/community events for free, provided that my travel, accommodation, and conference ticket is covered.

 I'm also available to train/speak at corporate/for-profit events for a reasonable speaker's fee.